What is it?

 What has been done so far?

-The Commission published the third annual edition of the Education and Training Monitor in November 2014.
-The full report, including key findings and policy relevance, can be downloaded here(4.37 Mb)
+The Commission published the fourth annual edition of the Education and Training Monitor in November 2015.
+The full report, including a ten-page summary that combines cross-national and country-specific findings, can be downloaded here(3.91 Mb)

-Questions concerning the Commission's 2014 monitoring exercise, as well as requests for data underlying the tables and figures in the Education and Training Monitor, should be sent to email@example.com.
+Questions concerning the 2015 edition of the Education and Training Monitor, as well as requests for the data on which the tables and figures are based, should be sent to email@example.com.